The Proposed Treaty

 Each State Party undertakes to ban all religious discrimination that:

-b) Deprive individuals or groups of people from any legal rights.
+Deprives individuals or groups of people from exercising any legal rights.

-d) Exclude individuals or groups of people from privileges or financial or social security benefits provided by the State to its population.
+Excludes individuals or groups of people from privileges or financial or social security benefits provided by the State to its population.

 Discrimination in Duties

 Each State Party undertakes to prohibit all religious discrimination that uses the authority of the State to:

-a) Impose additional taxes and fees on certain individuals or groups of people.
+Impose additional taxes and fees on certain individuals or groups of people based on religious doctrines.

-Each State Party undertakes to prohibit all exclusions in public political parties, movements and any membership activities based on the religious orientations of individuals and groups of people.
+Each State Party undertakes to prohibit all exclusions in public political parties, movements and any membership activities based on the religious orientation of individuals and groups of people.